-Under 18 years of age (This does not apply to young people living in a foster home or in residential care provided by Social and Community Services for whom 1 re-housing under the Children Act has been agreed and who are within 6 months of their 18 th birthday).
-Not been continually resident in Westminster for three years at the date of application (this does not apply to people detained in an institution or hospital or in the armed services or serving a custodial sentence outside Westminster, but who lived continuously in Westminster for at least three years prior to entering 2 institution/services/custody or applicants applying to move to Westminster through the Housingmoves Scheme (see also section 10)).
+ľ Under 18 years of age 1 (This does not apply to young people living in a foster home or in residential care provided by Social and Community Services for whom re-housing under the Children Act has been agreed and who are within 6 months of their 18 th birthday).
+2 Not been continually resident in Westminster for three years at the date of application (this does not apply to people detained in an institution or hospital or in the armed services or serving a custodial sentence outside Westminster, but who lived continuously in Westminster for at least three years prior to entering institution/services/custody or applicants applying to move to Westminster through the Housingmoves Scheme (see also section 10)).
 Supply & Allocation Report 12 th June 2013.
+Applicants with less than three years' residence in Westminster can provide relevant information/evidence in order that their housing need can be determined and inclusion on the housing register will be at the Director's Discretion.
 3 Not currently living permanently in the UK.

-Who jointly or singly own or part own or are purchasing a property 4 (including purchases on shared ownership).
+4 Who jointly or singly own or part own or are purchasing a property (including purchases on shared ownership).
 Whose household's total gross income from all sources exceeds the threshold for the higher rate for taxable income tax (currently calculated as taxable income of £32,011) or whose household's total savings and capital assets exceeds £59,349.
-5 Applicants whose household has capital assets of up to £59,349 will be assumed to accrue a pro-rata income of £5 per annum for each £100 of asset.
-This assumed sum will be added to other income (Supply and Allocation of Social Housing and Low Cost Home Ownership 13 th March 2006).
+Applicants whose household has capital assets of up to £59,349 will be F assumed to accrue a pro-rata income of £5 per annum for each £100 of 5 asset.
+This assumed sum will be added to other income (Supply and Allocation of Social Housing and Low Cost Home Ownership 13th March 2006).
 Any compensation awarded to members of the Armed Services for injuries sustained while serving will be discounted.
 Supply & Allocation Report 12 th June 2013.
 Tenants (of any landlord) with rent or other arrears.
 6 Mid Year review of the Supply and Allocation of Social Housing and Low Cost home Ownership 9th December 2002 (section 1).
-Accommodated in Westminster by another local authority that retains 7 the responsibility for re-housing whether under s193, Housing Act 1996 or any other duty by which the other local authority retains responsibility for their accommodation.
-Has within the last five years moved out of or sold or otherwise 8 disposed of a property where it would have been possible and reasonable to remain.
-9 Has moved within the last five years into inappropriate accommodation to attract or increase priority for re-housing.
+Accommodated in Westminster by another local authority that retains the responsibility for re-housing whether under s193, Housing Act 1996 7 or any other duty by which the other local authority retains responsibility for their accommodation.
+Has within the last five years moved out of or sold or otherwise disposed of a property where it would have been possible and reasonable to 8 remain or who has refused a suitable offer of accommodation from the Council (unless there has been a significant change in circumstances).
+9 Has moved within the last five years into accommodation that is unaffordable and/or unsuitable.
 Has moved into the current home and caused the household to be statutorily overcrowded or to contain a Band A Hazard assessed under 10 the Housing Health and Safety Rating System (see Appendices V and VI).
-11 In the last five years has applied to a local authority for assistance ' ' under the Housing Act 1996 and been found intentionally homeless.
-10 In the last five years has applied to Westminster City Council or 12 another local authority for assistance under Part 7 of the Housing Act 1996 in order to create or increase priority under Part 6.
-The applicant or a person in his or her household has been guilty of unacceptable behaviour serious enough to make a person unsuitable 13 to be a tenant.
+4.4 In the last five years has applied to a local authority for assistance under 11 the Housing Act 1996 and been found intentionally homeless.
+In the last five years has applied to Westminster City Council or another 12 local authority for assistance under Part 7 of the Housing Act 1996 in order to create or increase priority under Part 6.
+The applicant or a person in his or her household has been guilty of 40 unacceptable behaviour serious enough to make a person unsuitable 13 to be a tenant.
 This includes a household in which a person has been prosecuted and found guilty of anti-social behaviour including for example theft, public disorder offences etc.